-- Forms will be sent to you via email to be completed and returned in advance of appointments.
+- Most forms will be sent to you via email to be completed and returned in advance of appointments.

-- Prescriptions will be faxed directly to your pharmacy.
+- Most prescriptions will be faxed directly to your pharmacy.

-- Lab requisitions will be sent directly to LifeLabs.
+- Most lab requisitions will be sent directly to LifeLabs.

-- Appointment reminder cards, paper receipts, and printed handouts will not be given out.
+- Use of appointment reminder cards, paper receipts, and printed handouts is reduced.

 Cleanliness and disinfection